Shivanshwho/Auto-Mailer/README.md

 ## 📲 To run this project

 - Clone(fork) this repository
-- open in a code editor preferably VsCode.
+- Open the Project Directory in a code editor preferably VsCode.
+- Enter the below commands one by one
-- put the command (npm install) to install any missed dependency
+- npm install (to install any missed dependency)
+- npm install express
+- npm install googleapis
+- npm install @google-cloud/local-auth
+- npm install nodemon
+- npm run dev (To finally run the project)
 - Wait for few seconds, it will start running on your local machine.